hollyntt/VRChat-Unfriend-Manager/README.md

 # VRChat Unfriend Manager (VRC:UFM)

-> Copyright © 2025 [hollynt]
-> This work is free.
-You can redistribute it and/or modify it under the
-> terms of the Do What The Fuck You Want To Public License, Version 2,
-> as published by Sam Hocevar.
-See the [LICENSE](#-license) section for more details.

 **VRC:UFM** is a powerful, terminal-based utility designed for managing your VRChat friends list with speed and precision.
 It allows you to bulk unfriend inactive users, re-add friends from backups, and organize your list without the limitations of the standard in-game or website UI.

 ![S1](https://github.com/hollyntt/VRChat-Unfriend-Manager/blob/master/Product%20Images/VRCUFMProduct.png?raw=true)